Indes Virtual Platform Policy

 V. Appeals process

-In cases where the participant does not agree with the decision made by the coordinator, s/he can start an appeals process within three business days after the final decision.
+In cases where the participant does not agree with the decision made by the coordinator, s/he can start an appeal process within three business days after the final decision.
 This will be done via email directly to the coordinator, through which the participant should state why his/her work should be re-considered.

 VI.
 Tools to prevent academic dishonesty